stefanoslig/blog/_posts/angular-composables.md

 ### Why just not using a service?

-One thing I want to stress out is that Angular composables is not a replacement of Angular services.
-We don't want to lose the super powers the Angular DI system offers us.
-However, what I want to be the outcome of this article is that using a service is not always the best way or the only way at least to extract stateful logic from your components.
+One thing I want to stress is that Angular Composables is not a replacement of Angular services.
+We don't want to lose the superpowers the Angular DI system offers us.
+However, what I want the outcome of this article to be, is that using a service is not always the best way or the only way to extract stateful logic from your components.

-Angular composables should contain the stateful logic for a very specific thing.
-Sometimes we see that Angular services tent to become complex files including the logic for many different things.
+Angular Composables should contain the stateful logic for a very specific thing.
+Sometimes we see that Angular services tend to become complex files including the logic for many different things.
 If we want to isolate a specific logic in a component which can be used from other components, then maybe we should consider adding a composable.
 They can be a nice tool for the local state management of our components.
-They are very flexible, can be nested to each other and can be treated as isolated units that enable us to compose more complex logic.
+They are very flexible, can be nested into each other and can be treated as isolated units that enable us to compose more complex logic.

 Angular composables require less boilerplate than services and of course less knowledge of Angular features (Injectable/providers).